Guglielmo Giannini: Biography

-In 1942, during the war conflict, his son Mario died in a plane crash in the Falconara Marittima airport.
-To this disgrace he dedicated the essay La folla, written after the news of his son's death, printed in 1945 and published in 1946.
-This tragedy contributed to rooting in him an indiscriminate hatred for the political class, and in particular for his leaders, without distinction of membership.
+In 1942, during the war, his son Mario died in a plane crash at the Falconara Marittima airport.
+This tragedy inspired the essay La folla, published in 1946, and resulted in his adopting a general hatred for the political class, and in particular for its leaders, irrespective of political affiliation.

 In 1943, Giannini also directed four feature films in a year, including Grattacieli and 4 ragazze sognano, both with Paolo Stoppa as the protagonist.

 On 27 December 1944 Giannini founded a new weekly, "L'Uomo qualunque" (translatable as The Common Man or The Ordinary Man), which in May 1945 exceeded 800 thousand copies.

 Tired of the fascist dictatorship and the intrusion of politics in the lives of private citizens, but also of the return of traditional parties, Giannini, following the success of the weekly newspaper, founded an opinion movement called Common Man's Front.
 The movement, based on a new political pseudo-ideology, called "qualunquismo".
-Retrieved 5.3% of the votes in the parliamentary election of 1946, getting 30 deputies to the Constituent assembly, including Giannini himself, who became group leader in the Parliament.
+It received 5.3% of the votes in the parliamentary election of 1946, getting 30 deputies to the Constituent assembly, including Giannini himself, who became group leader in the Parliament.

-In 1947, Giannini, after having tried an alliance with the Christian Democracy and the Italian Social Movement, approached the communist leader Palmiro Togliatti, defined two years before as "worm, rogue and forger".
-Many sympathizers of the Common Man's Front, astounded by this choice, abandoned Giannini who so enounced the pact of friendship with the Italian Communist Party to make an alliance with the Italian Liberal Party.
-Anyway, in the parliamentary election of 1948 the FUQ-PLI alliance obtained only 3.8% of the vote; Giannini was elected to the Chamber and joined the Mixed Group.
+In 1947, Giannini, after having tried an alliance with the Christian Democracy and the Italian Social Movement, approached the communist leader Palmiro Togliatti, whom two years before he had described as "worm, rogue and forger".
+Many sympathizers of the Common Man's Front, astounded by this choice, abandoned Giannini, who then renounced the pact of friendship with the Italian Communist Party to make an alliance with the Italian Liberal Party instead.
+In the parliamentary election of 1948 the FUQ-PLI alliance obtained only 3.8% of the vote; Giannini was elected to the Chamber and joined the Mixed Group.
 After the electoral failure, Giannini resigned as president of the Common Man's Frontin October 1948.
 In 1953, Giannini was a candidate with the Christian Democracy and in 1958 with the People's Monarchist Party, but in both cases he was not elected.